AbdulrahmanS1/Challenge01/README.md

 - README file contains:

 Code Smell:
+it had along method
+and smelly cody with many if's

 Definition:
+The defintion is not clear, but if it means the def of code smell =>> it means that the code have many lines of stuff that are not needed(Comments/Long methods)

 Solution:
+Replacing some the if to function, to reduce the number of if's and reduce the method

 > p.s. your refactored function have to work just like how the old `UpdateQuality()` function was working